noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 As I was thinking about this, Megiddo-san loudly put down his cup and shouted.

-[...Speaking of which, oi, you b*stard!
+[...Speaking of which, oi, you bastard!
 Ozma!!!
 For only your place to have an 80% pass rate, what does this mean?!
 Look at Agni’s place, she hasn’t let anyone but Kaito through!!!]